Fiodhag Wind Farm, Glen Affric

 This wind power project is being developed by a German company, Vento Ludens, in conjunction with landowners at Tomich and Guisachan.
-Although they have named it Fasnakyle, it is located next to Tomich Conservation Village and includes the previously ‘Refused’ site of Beinn Mhor.
+Although they have named it Fiodhag, after a small burn on the eastern edge of the site, it is located next to Tomich Conservation Village and includes the previously ‘refused’ site of Beinn Mhor.

 Under the Spatial Framework for Onshore Wind Energy part of this site is in an area of significant protection.
 The area shown for potential wind farm development further extends to the South and East of Cannich village.
 See map

 The site area covers 5,000 (five thousand) acres.